 The offensive style in table tennis is characterized by aggressive and attacking play.
 Players adopting this style focus on taking the initiative, dictating the pace of the game, and aiming for quick and powerful shots.
 Here are some key features of the offensive style:

-1. Strong Attacking Shots: Offensive players excel at executing high-speed shots with topspin or smashes to put pressure on their opponents.
-They actively look for opportunities to hit winners and finish points quickly.
+1. Strong Attacking Shots -- Offensive players excel at executing high‑speed shots with topspin or smashes to put pressure on their opponents.
+Using a high‑quality table tennis paddle can enhance spin and power, helping you finish points faster.

-4. Risk-Taking: Due to their aggressive nature, offensive players are willing to take calculated risks.
-They are not afraid to go for difficult shots or attempt bold strategies to gain an upper hand.
+4. Risk‑Taking -- Offensive players are willing to take calculated risks, going for difficult shots or bold strategies to gain an upper hand.

 Defensive Style